 The Energy Regulation and Markets Review: Portugal

 All activities in the electricity and natural gas markets, from production to supply (except in a very few specific cases), are subject to mandatory unbundling and must be developed by legally separate entities.
-The full liberalisation of these sectors in Portugal is due to happen in late 2020 with the extinction of regulated end-user energy supply tariffs, shifting all consumers to the liberalised markets.
+The full liberalisation of these sectors in Portugal is due to happen in 2025 with the extinction of regulated end-user energy supply tariffs, shifting all consumers to the liberalised markets.

 In the past couple of years, in response to European Union policy and directives, legislation and regulation of the energy sector and the energy market in Portugal has undergone remarkable changes with the aim of achieving a carbon neutral society by 2050.
 Moreover, the European Union (EU) funds, namely those allocated under the EU Recovery Package, will be an important contribution to help to achieve that aim.

 The government's current policy for the energy sector is set out in the National Plan for Energy and Climate 2020–2030 (the PNEC 2030).
 The aim of the approach set out in the Plan is to establish the means required to achieve the European Union goals and commitments assumed by Portugal to increase the amount of energy generated by renewable sources, improve energy efficiency and reduce energy prices for consumers, without losing sight of the economic rationale.
 The main objectives of the PNEC 2030 are to: